ortaeri/password-generator/README.md

-# path-finder
+# password generator
-You can find the path in the maze via this project Also you can you use different colors on the terminal
+You can generate a password in this python code
+I did it for learn something and fun!!!
+Don't use at your personel information and jobs!!!